Nordiskt nätverk för vuxnas lärande (NVL)

 NVL unites national representatives from Denmark, Finland, Iceland, Norway and Sweden, and contact persons from autonomous regions Greenland, Faroe Islands and Aaland Islands.

-The development and policy work of three NVL sub-networks are relevant for EBSN.
+The development of policy and practice carried out by three NVL networks are relevant for EBSN.

 NVL networks: http://nvl.org/Natverk/Alle-natverk